 Over the next decade, CEZ will keep focusing on its domestic market, after having exited from segments and countries where the group saw limited potential for growth or increased competitive strain on returns.
 In 2021, CEZ closed the disposal of its Romanian and Bulgarian assets to Macquarie Infrastructure and Real Assets (MIRA) and Eurohold Bulgaria, respectively, for a total consideration of roughly €1.3 billion.
-Furthermore, in December 2023, CEZ completed the sale of its share in AKCEZ, Türkiye, to Torunlar Group.
-In contrast, CEZ decided to cancel the divestment of its main Polish operations, given the low interest of potential purchasers, but it plans to start the process again in 2024.
+Furthermore, in December 2023, CEZ completed the sale of its share in AKCEZ, Turkiye, to Torunlar Group.
+The company has recently restarted the sales process of its main Polish operations.